 This is a private practice.
 We do not “bulk-bill”.

 Online claiming of Medicare rebates may be offered, but this is offered for convenience and is not a primary responsibility of this practice.
 Medicare rebates can be claimed through your mygov account.
 Please contact Medicare for further information about this.

-For telehealth consultations prepayment is taken over the phone by credit card before the consultation commences.
+For telehealth consultations prepayment is required before the consultation commences.

 The practice does not charge a fee for consultations and procedures to eligible DVA cardholders.
 However, in some circumstances a fee may be charged for consumable items.